dixonaws/aws-cloudops-linux/content/further_reading/_index.md

     greatly help the next cohort of students to navigate the material.

 #### Ideas to learn more about Linux and EC2
-- We've collected links to resources to help you round out your understanding of running Linux on AWS.
+We've collected links to resources to help you round out your understanding of running Linux on AWS.

+- Install the AWS Command Line Interface (CLI) and try to run through the steps in this workshop using only the command line.

-  One of the first things to try would be to automate steps 1-6 using an AWS tool called [Cloudformation](https://aws.amazon.com/cloudformation/).
+- One of the first things to try would be to automate steps 1-6 using an AWS tool called [Cloudformation](https://aws.amazon.com/cloudformation/).

 - Dive deep on [Storage Management](/further_reading/storage_management.html) in Linux to prepare for the